 The first thing to remember when your boyfriend’s mom is interfering with your relationship is that she won’t go away.
 She is a huge part of your boyfriend’s life, and she always will be.
 Your boyfriend doesn’t see his mother the way you do, and you can’t see her the way your boyfriend does.
 They have a special, unique connection that you must respect – even if you think their relationship is unhealthy, controlling, or even destructive.

 Your main focus should not be on your boyfriend’s mom, or his relationship with his mother.
+Nor should you dwell on how much you hate your boyfriend’s mom!
+It may be true, but it won’t solve your relationship problems.
 Your focus must be on the only thing you have control over: you.
+Your response, your words, and your actions are the only thing you can actually change.

 “Families aren’t easy to join.
 They’re like an exclusive country club where membership makes impossible demands and the dues for an outsider are exorbitant.” ~ Erma Bombeck, Family: The Ties that Bind … And Gag!